psevestre/openid-fapi/FAPI_2_0_Baseline_Profile.md

  13. shall require the `redirect_uri` parameter in authorization requests and evaluate only this parameter to ensure authenticity and integrity of the redirect URI
- 14. shall return an `iss` parameter in the authorization response containing the issuer URI as published in the respective OAuth metadata [@!RFC8414]
+ 14. shall return an `iss` parameter in the authorization response according to [@!I-D.ietf-oauth-iss-auth-res]
  15. shall require that redirect URIs use the `https` scheme
  16. shall reject an authorization code (section 1.3.1 of [@!RFC6749]) if it has been previously used